warner83/linuxbee/README.md

 - Unload with driverieeeshutdown.sh

 Status:
-- Tested on Ubuntu 14.04 using two Xbee s1
+- Tested on Ubuntu 14.10 using two Xbee s1 and Zolertia Z1 running contiki-2.7
-- 6lowpan implemented in this version of the linux kernel does not guarantee much interoperability with other devices (read http://sourceforge.net/p/linux-zigbee/mailman/message/30476463/)

 Future development:
-- Port the whole thing to the last kernel with updated 6lowpan version
 - Implement others command through AT_COMMANDs